toobrainless/ss/README.md

 # ASR

-This is a repository for ASR homework with implementation of Conformer model and some experiments with it.
+This is a repository for Speaker Separation homework with implementation of SpEx+ model and some experiments with it.
 Also that repository can be used as a template for other projects.

 ## Getting Started